yehia67/documentation/iri/0.1/how-to-guides/interact-with-the-iri.md

 In the following how-to guide we use NodeJS and the IOTA JavaScript client library to interact with an IRI node on the Devnet network.

-## Requesting information about the IRI
+## Request information about the IRI

 You can use the [getNodeInfo API call](https://iota.readme.io/v1.5.5/reference#getnodeinfo) to request general information about the IRI.